Platane/resume/resume.md

 -  **Rayon.design**
   Paris, FR _04/2022 - 06/2024_

-  Rayon.design is an app to craft floor plan with precision
+  Rayon.design is an app to craft floor plan with precision in the browser
   - Developed and iterated on the team management part of the app
   - Added several key features to the floor plan editor
   - Designed the state machine responsible for syncing the floor plan with our database as the user draws

-  _React.js, Typescript, Rust, Apollo GraphQL, Github Action, Next.js, AWS AppSync_
+  _React.js, Typescript, Rust Wasm, Apollo GraphQL, Github Action, Next.js, AWS AppSync_

 -  **Yahoo**
   _01/2020 - 05/2022_

-  Worked on several web project ( AR / 3d … ) aiming to offer interactive experiences in new articles
+  Worked on several web projects ( AR / 3d … ) aiming to offer interactive experiences in news articles
-  - Carfted a customizable 3d / AR web viewer embedded in news article with huge traffic, featuring a scripting language to create various interactive experiences
+  - Carfted a customizable 3d / AR web viewer embedded in news article with huge traffic, featuring a scripting language
-  - Web based editor to allow author to craft 3d / AR experiences for the viewer
+  - Implemented web based editor to allow authors to craft 3d / AR experiences for the viewer
-  - Scroll based interactive experiences mixing 3d and video
+  - Wrote scroll based interactive experiences mixing 3d and video

-  _Three.js, 8thwall, TypeScript, Augmented Reality (AR)_
+  _Three.js, 8thWall, TypeScript, Augmented Reality (AR)_

 -  **Accountable.eu**
   Brussels, BE _03/2019 - 06/2019_

-  Accountable allows you to do your accounting from your phone.
-With access to your bank account and receipt OCR, reconciliation is fully automated
+  Accountable allows to do accounting from your phone.
+With access to your bank account and a receipt OCR, reconciliation is fully automated
   - Designed and implemented a service to reliably interface with various bank account API
   - Prototyped a desktop version of the app
   - Set up tools and practices to improve code quality and reliability ( CI / CD, typing, linting, integration testing )